jonahanton/SSL_medicalimaging/readme.md

 }
 ```

-The code for the synthetic invariance evaluation is adapted from:
+The code for the invariance evaluation is adapted from the codebase for paper [Why Do Self-Supervised Models Transfer?
+Investigating the Impact of Invariance on Downstream Tasks](https://arxiv.org/abs/2111.11398):

 ```
 @misc{ericsson2021selfsupervised,